codiga/doc.codiga.io/docs/integration-ci.md

 the results of the analysis, with the number of violations, duplicates as well as the number of violations per language.

-If you are working with a large project that takes time to analyze, you might need to increase the timeout to get the analysis results using the `-t` flag.
+If you are working on a large project that takes time to analyze, you might need to increase the timeout to get the analysis results using the `-t` flag.
 This flag defines the value of the timeout (in seconds) before getting the analysis results.